andrew/ultimate-awesome/README.md

 - [awesome-rime](https://github.com/ayaka14732/awesome-rime) - A curated list of Rime IME schemata and configs | Rime 輸入方案和配置列表.
 - [awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries .
 - [awesome-shopify](https://github.com/julionc/awesome-shopify) - 📌✨A curated list of awesome Shopify resources, libraries and open source projects.
-- [Awesome-LiDAR-Camera-Calibration](https://github.com/Deephome/Awesome-LiDAR-Camera-Calibration) - A Collection of LiDAR-Camera-Calibration Papers, Toolboxes and Notes .
 - [Awesome-TimeSeries-SpatioTemporal-LM-LLM](https://github.com/qingsongedu/Awesome-TimeSeries-SpatioTemporal-LM-LLM) - A professional list on Large (Language) Models and Foundation Models (LLM, LM, FM) for Time Series, Spatiotemporal, and Event Data.
 - [Awesome-Segment-Anything](https://github.com/liliu-avril/Awesome-Segment-Anything) - This repository is for the first comprehensive survey on Meta AI's Segment Anything Model (SAM). .
 - [awesome-mad-science](https://github.com/feross/awesome-mad-science) - Delightful npm packages that make you say "wow, didn't know that was possible!".